Counterbalancing Learning and Strategic Incentives in Allocation Markets: Herding in the Sequential Offering Mechanism

 \section{Herding in the Sequential Offering Mechanism}

-In this section we analyze the commonly applied sequential offering mechanism, which will serve as a benchmark for our results.
-Recall that the \emph{sequential offering} mechanism, namely $V_{\textsc{seq}}$ , offers the object to each agent one-by-one; the first agent that is offered the object and opts in receives it.
+We begin by analyzing the commonly applied sequential offering mechanism, which will serve as a benchmark for our results.
+Recall that the \emph{sequential offering} mechanism, namely $V_{\textsc{seq}}$, offers the object to each agent one-by-one; the first agent that is offered the object and opts in, receives it.

-As we establish below, the sequential offering mechanism has two important drawbacks: it is not incentive-compatible and achieves poor correctness.
+As we establish below, $V_{\textsc{seq}}$ has two important drawbacks: first, it is not incentive-compatible; second, it achieves poor correctness.
 This is due to a cascade of actions (i.e., herding) that takes place after a few decisions.
-Specifically, a cascade of opt out actions begins after a couple of initial agents opt out, which ultimately leads to the discard of the object.
-The number of initial opt out actions needed to instigate this cascade-led discard depends on the prior $\mu.$ The following result formalizes this.
-A detailed analysis of the benchmark mechanism can be found in Appendix~\ref{appendix: agents-sequential-offering} together with the omitted proofs of the section.
+Specifically, a cascade of opt-out actions begins after a couple of initial agents opt out, which ultimately leads to the discard of the object.
+The number of initial opt-out actions needed to instigate this cascade-led discard depends on the prior $\mu.$ The following result formalizes this.
+(A detailed analysis of the benchmark mechanism can be found in Appendix~\ref{appendix: agents-sequential-offering} together with the omitted proofs of the section.)

 \begin{restatable}{lemma}{lemmasequentialallocation} Under $V_{\textsc{seq}}$, the object is allocated if and only if: (i) $\mu > q$, (ii) $\mu \in [1/2,q]$ and either $s_1=g$ or $s_2=g$, (iii) $\mu \in [1-q,1/2]$ and $s_1=g.$ Otherwise, the object is discarded. \end{restatable}